cinc-project/automate/components/docs-chef-io/content/automate/ha_destroy.md

 {{< note >}}

 The deployment destroy does not remove any remote server configuration made, however it taints the terraform and thus you need to redo the configurations.

 {{ < /note >}}

-- If you have deployed the Chef Automate HA successffuly and wanted to destroy the entire infrastructure instances, execute these commands:
+- If you have deployed the Chef Automate HA successfully and wanted to destroy the entire infrastructure instances, execute these commands:

 `for i in 1;do i=$PWD;cd /hab/a2_deploy_workspace/terraform/destroy/aws/;terraform init;cd $i;done`.